-In this era of enlightening and awakening and so on, it might still be news that common sense is still not common to a lot of us.
-Many of us still do not know many things, including course.
-However, this is perfectly normal, and all part of this journey called life, for nobody knows it all.
-We live, and we learn.
+In this era of enlightening and awakening and so on, it might still be news to a lot of us that common sense is still not common.
+A whole lot of us still do not know a lot stuff about a whole lot of things, myself included of-course.
+Then again however, this is perfectly normal and all part of this journey called life, for nobody knows it all.
+We live and we learn.

-Listen to your body signals to determine if you are drained or stressed out.
+Listen to your body signals to determine if you are drained or stressed out etc.

-Verbal communication is pretty obvious, but concerning non-verbal communication, I refer to our eye contacts or lack thereof, body languages such as our composure, gestures and so on.
-We respond to these signals irrespective of whether we are consciously doing so; it is just a part of everyday life.
-We react consciously or subconsciously to our body signals in the same vein.
-It is never a good thing when we ignore our body’s signals of being tired, stressed or drained.
+Verbal communication is pretty obvious but with respect to non-verbal communication, I am referring to our eye contacts or lack thereof, body languages such as our composure, gestures and so on.
+We respond to these signals irrespective of whether or not we are consciously doing so, it is just a part of normal everyday life.
+In same vein, we react consciously or subconsciously to our body signals.
+It is never a good thing when we ignore signals of our body being tired, stressed or drained.

-We should be conscious of the signals or communications from our own bodies to us, enabling us to understand exactly what we may be feeling.
-You may feel drained and not just by physical exhaustion from work, vigorous exercise and so on, but mentally drained.
+We should be conscious of the signals or communications from our own bodies to us, which would enable us, understand, what it is exactly, we may be feeling.
+You may feel drained and not just by-physical exhaustion from work, vigorous exercise and so on, but mentally drained.
 The current global situation can do that to a person.
-Even just the fact that our freedom of movement and association and so on has been curbed somehow, although we know, it is for our own good.
+Even just the fact that our freedom of movement and association and so on has been curbed in some way, although we know, it is for our own good.
 It still does have some adverse effects on us.

 Focus on being positive irrespective of what is going on around you or in the world in general.

-Some of us already had germaphobia before now.
-Hmmm…Let us say that these are trying times, and we all need to find ways to calm ourselves down and focus on positivity.
-Meditating is a great way to accomplish this, read literature, start a new hobby, get our news from reliable sources, and try not to dwell too much on the news, which can be quite gloomy and draining.
+Some of us already had germaphobia before now, hmmmm…Let us just say that these are trying times and we all need to find ways to calm ourselves down and focus on positivity.
+Meditating is a great way to accomplish this, reading literature, start a new hobby, getting our news from reliable sources and trying not to dwell too much on the news as well, which can be quite gloomy.

-Basically, re-energize yourself with a positive mindset boost.
-Focus on positivity regardless of the scenario, for there is always a light at the end of every tunnel.
-There is always something to be grateful for regardless of your current situation.
-We need to stay sane by listening to our bodies, knowing when to reset, recharge our batteries, reel it in, stay grounded, or centre ourselves and not lose it.
+Basically, focus on positivity regardless of the scenario for there is always a light at the end of every tunnel.
+We need to stay sane by listening to our bodies, and knowing when we need to reset, recharge our batteries, and reel it in, stay grounded, or center ourselves so as not to lose it.

 Whatever the case may be for you, regardless of how hectic your schedule may be, you really have to try to make time to energize, refresh or reset yourself for better mental clarity and overall wellbeing.
 You would need to do something for yourself that you really and truly enjoy.
 Something that makes you feel good and pretty much de-stresses you.

-This may be a little tricky considering the lockdown in a good part of the world where it is best to stay indoors for ourselves and others’ safety.
+This may be a little tricky considering the lockdown in a good part of the world.
+Where it is best to stay indoors for the safety of ourselves and others.
 But then again, this is where some thought and creativity would have to come into play.
 Perhaps, all that may be required is to slow down just a tiny bit and appreciate the little things around us.
 Try different things and see what works best for you.
-Here are some ideas on indoor activities that may interest you.

-It is so very nice to sit in nature or go on a nature walk and enjoy the peacefulness of it all.
+For me personally, it is so very nice to sit in nature or go on a nature walk and enjoy the peacefulness of it all.
 Seizing the opportunity to get some fresh air.
-Watch the tree branches sway in the wind and all.
-Or perhaps, sit at the beach and generally enjoy the outdoors.
-It is so refreshing and a great energy booster.
-So you could re-energize yourself with the simple things in life.
-It does not have to something extravagant.
+Watch the tree branches sway in the wind and all, or perhaps, just sit at the beach and generally enjoy the out doors.
+It is so refreshing and a great energy boaster.

-How nice it is to sit on one’s balcony, enjoy the scenery and get some fresh air.
+It is also very nice to sit on ones balcony, enjoy the scenery and get some fresh air.
 It is even all the more enjoyable when it rains.
-I love rain like no man’s business, no joke.
+I love rain like no mans business, no joke.
 It is awesome to watch the rain pour out from the sky.
-The burning heat a distant memory for the moment, and of course, the air gets a lot of freshers, which is simply amazing.
-I sit and try to watch it pour and drink my nice hot coffee whilst also entertaining my toddler, lol.
-If you are a parent, you know what that is like; I need not say any more.
-You definitely get the picture.
+The burning heat a distant memory for the moment, and of course, the air gets a whole lot freshers, which is simply amazing.
+I sit and just try to watch it pour and drink my nice hot coffee whilst also entertaining my toddler lol.
+If you are a parent, you know what that is like, I need not say any more, you definitely get the picture.

-Irrespective of what is doing in the world, we have so much to be thankful for, so have a grateful heart.
+Irrespective of what is doing on in the world, we have so much to be thankful for.
+So if you do ever feel drained, recharge your Batteries.
 Live in the moment and stay healthy and safe.